Close

 The following policies apply to all scholarships applied for and awarded through San Diego State University’s Aztec Scholarships application portal for the 2025-26 award year.
 For any questions, please reach out to the SDSU Scholarship Office.

 All matriculated SDSU students in good standing, regardless of area of study, are encouraged to apply, including graduate students, nonresidents, and international students with an F-1 Student Visa.
-Undocumented students with AB540 status are also eligible.
+Undocumented students, including those with AB540 status, are also eligible.
 Students enrolled in certain non-traditional programs through Global Campus are eligible for scholarships, as are matriculated students enrolled at SDSU Imperial Valley.

 SDSU Georgia students are eligible for their own scholarship and aid programs at the SDSU Georgia campus, and therefore should not apply through Aztec Scholarships.